JeedenPOGIta/ProgrammingAssignment3/README.md

 however, my concern for that is it seems too long of a code.
 That is where the "head()" and "tail()" functions come in handy.
 The syntax of the following are as follows: <br><br>

 a.
-Load the corresponding .csv file into a data frame named cars using pandas <br>
+Display the first five rows of the resulting cars <br>

 ```